lmweber/Jackson-periodontal-disease/README.md

 Information about the R session used to evaluate the results, including the R installation and package version numbers, is saved in the file [sessionInfo.txt](sessionInfo.txt).

+## Supplementary information on statistical analysis

+A Supplementary Information document with additional details on the statistical analysis will be published with the online version of the paper.